peterbe/django-static/README.rst

 Where ``myapp`` is a python module, and ``combine_filenames`` is a regular python function.
 Here's the skeleton for that function::

-  """Return a new filename to use as the combined file name for a bunch of files.
-  A precondition is that they all have the same file extension

-  Given that the list of files can have different paths, we aim to use the most common path.

-  Example:
-    /somewhere/else/foo.js
-    /somewhere/bar.js
-    /somewhere/different/too/foobar.js
-  The result will be
-    /somewhere/foo_bar_foobar.js

-  Another thing to note, if the filenames have timestamps in them, combine them all and use the highest timestamp.

-  """
   path = None
   names = []
   extension = None